-As part of your planning for next year, now is the time to review funding your retirement accounts In 2022.
-With the cost of living calculations and increases in inflation, higher phaseout limits make many more taxpayers eligible for fully deductible contributions.
+As part of your planning for next year, now is the time to review funding your retirement accounts in 2023.
+Recent cost of living calculations means much higher contribution limits for next year.
+Plus the higher income phaseouts for eligibility will make many more taxpayers eligible for fully-deductible contributions.
 So plan now to take full advantage of this tax benefit.
 Here are annual contribution limits for the more popular programs:

 How to use